 Plant height

 The data presented in Table 1 clearly indicates that different levels of fertilizer application in the context of conservation agriculture practices led to significant variations across all growth stages for both years of analysis.
-When analyzed the combined data, it became apparent that an increase in the fertilizer application rate had a positive effect on plant height at all growth stages, namely 30, 60, and 90 days after planting (DAP).
+When analyzed the combined data, it became apparent that an increase in the fertilizer application rate had a positive effect on plant height at all growth stages, namely 30, 60 and 90 days after planting (DAP).
 Among all the treatment groups, it was particularly noteworthy that the highest fertilizer dose (100:60:60 NPK kg ha-1) resulted in a substantial increase in plant height, ranging from 26.44 cm (30 DAP) to 32.99 cm (60 DAP) and finally reaching 56.68 cm (90 DAP).
 In contrast, plants in the control group exhibited the shortest height at all growth stages.
 Similar results were also reported by Izhar et al. (2015), Kumar and Sood (2011) that higher dose of NPK fertilizers was more effective and increased plant height.
 And mint being a heavy feeder of nutrients and absorbs significant quantities of NPK (Yadav et al., 1983 and Patra et al., 2002)

 Number of leaves per plant

 Similar to the impact on plant height, the number of leaves per plant also exhibited notable variations across different levels of fertilizer application, as depicted in Table 1.
-When conducted a comprehensive analysis by pooling the data, it became evident that an escalation in nutrient application significantly influenced the rate of growth concerning the number of leaves, and this effect was consistent across all growth stages.
-Specifically, at 30, 60, and 90 days after planting (DAP), the number of leaves per plant were observed to be 178, 194, and 219, respectively.
-This data highlights the positive correlation between fertilizer dosage and leaf growth, with higher nutrient levels resulting in an increased number of leaves per plant at each growth stage.
+When conducted a comprehensive analysis by pooling the data, it became evident that an escalation in nutrient application significantly influenced the rate of growth concerning the number of leaves and this effect was consistent across all growth stages.
+Specifically, at 30, 60, and 90 days after planting (DAP), the number of leaves per plant were observed to be 178, 194 and 219, respectively.
+This data highlights the positive correlation between fertilizer dosage and leaf growth with higher nutrient levels resulting in an increased number of leaves per plant at each growth stage.
 As reported by Kumar et al. (2010) that the availability of NPK increased vegetative growth.
 Under higher concentration of nitrogen, increase in cell number resulted in increased production of leaves (Bijimol and Singh, 2001).

 Number of primary branches per plant

 Branches are plant organs that play an important role because they determine the position of the leaves.
-Similar to plant height and number of leaves per plant, number of primary branches showed similar trend (Table 2), T1 (100:60:60 NPK kg ha-1) recorded highest number of leaves per plant followed by T2 (75:45:45 NPK kg ha-1) at all growth stages i.e., 30 DAP (4.75), 60 DAP (5.93), 90 DAP (14.83).
+Similar to plant height and number of leaves per plant, number of primary branches showed similar trend (Table 2). among the different treatments, the treatment T1 (100:60:60 NPK kg ha-1) recorded significantly highest number of leaves per plant at all growth stages i.e., 30 DAP (4.75), 60 DAP (5.93) and90 DAP (14.83) followed by T2 (75:45:45 NPK kg ha-1).
 Minimum number (2.92, 3.78 and 8.15) was observed in T4 (control) during all the growth stages.
-Availability of nutrients in sufficient quantities initiates plant metabolic activities so that process of cell division, cell elongation and tissue formation has increased which also increases plant growth in this case is the number of branches (Leghari,S.J et al., 2016)
+Availability of nutrients in sufficient quantities initiates plant metabolic activities so that process of cell division, cell elongation and tissue formation has increased which also increases plant growth in this case is the number of branches (Leghari et al., 2016)

 Table 1.
 Effect of different nutrient levels on plant height (cm) and number of leaves per plant of mint under CA system